lienjenns/Thesis_Matrix_Part/GMP/README.md

 ## Linux(Ubuntu)
 Build on Ubuntu 18.04, in order to build the project Windows specific code needs to be removed.
 This includes :#include "windows.h" in Main.cpp and Possible_States.cpp.
-In Possible_States.cpp line 1142-1156 needs to be removed, since this uses the windows.h
+In Possible_States.cpp lines 1142-1156 need to be removed, since this uses the windows.h